circleci/circleci-docs/jekyll/_cci2/faq.md

 ### What happens when I run out of credits?
 {:.no_toc}

 On the Seed plan, you never have to worry about compute spend going above your budget.
-Your projects will not build until your billing cycle is complete.
+Your projects will not build until your billing cycle begins and your credit package is refilled.
 You will get an error message in-app and through email explaining why your build did not run.
 If you decide you want to build more, you can upgrade to a Performance plan if you choose.

 On the Performance plan, whenever you run out of credits, you can elect to have your plan renew so builds will never be blocked on a lack of credits in your account.